This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Prep Chicken & Sauce: In a bowl, toss the chicken chunks with oyster sauce, soy sauce, salt, and 2 tablespoons of the cornstarch.
+- In a bowl, toss the chicken chunks with oyster sauce, soy sauce, salt, and 2 tablespoons of the cornstarch place back in the fridge and let sit for 20-30 mins.
 In a separate small bowl, whisk together the red vinegar, rice vinegar, sugar, and salt for the sauce.
-Set both aside.
+Set aside.

-- Make Batter: In another bowl, mix the flour, the remaining ½ cup of cornstarch, and the baking powder.
+- In another bowl, mix the flour, the remaining cornstarch, and the baking powder.
 Slowly whisk in the ½ cup of water and 1 tsp of oil until the batter is smooth.

-- Fry Chicken: Heat 2 cups of oil in a pot to 350°F (175°C).
+- Heat 2 cups of oil in a pot to 350°F (175°C).
 Coat the marinated chicken pieces in the batter and fry in batches for 3-4 minutes until golden and crispy.
 Transfer to a paper towel-lined plate.
-For extra crispiness, fry all the chicken again for one final minute and ensure the oil is drained.
+For extra crispiness, fry all the chicken again for one final minute and ensure the oil is drained and place back onto a new paper towel-lined plate.

 Notes